ba1man/UsabilityTest/README.md

 >   * `understand`: Runs `Understand` only
 >   * `clone`: Just clone the repositories
 >   * `loc`: Just count the LoC

+* `-t --timeout` limits the maximum duration a process can take, this feature is activated only when a valid number is given.

 We highly encourage you to run this script under `Windows Terminal` + `PowerShell`, this conbination suits the modern world on Windows platform.